 I have been the recipient of several emerging and career grants from the Southwest Minnesota Arts and Humanities Council and have had many shows throughout the state.
 In 2006 I was the featured artist in the Reedy Gallery at the Minnesota Landscape Arboretum with a one person show called "The Arboretum Through the Seasons" where I shared my self-taught journey in learning plein aire painting.
 Another of my joys and privileges has been teaching watercolor in Monet's Gardens in Giverny France twice, through a program that was called Art Study Giverny.
 An experience of a lifetime!

-Over ten years ago, after unexpectedly losing my husband of nearly 35 years, as I was trying to find out what to do with my life, the Lord began to give me special paintings that spoke of His love and care, strength and power.
+Over twelve years ago, after unexpectedly losing my husband of nearly 35 years, as I was trying to find out what to do with my life, the Lord began to give me special paintings that spoke of His love and care, strength and power.
 They are contemporary yet timeless.
 These paintings continue to speak to people in ways that I could not have imagined.
 I know there are more to come...

-About two years ago, I thought my painting passion had come to an end-however God had other plans!
+About three years ago, I thought my painting passion had come to an end-however God had other plans!
 Upon discovering a canvas that you could use for all wet media, while doing a project for our Arts Ministry at church, a new excitement for watercolor began.
 In 2016 I was part of a group of 5 artists in a show at the Minnesota Landscape Arboretum called "Winter Wonderland-Beauty Revealed" focusing on our interpretations of winter, in which all of my work was on this new canvas!
 I can't seem to stop exploring my subjects -finding the story in each one.
 My new work is more colorful, joyful, simple and filled with more light- and I've only just begun!

 I am a mother of two and grandmother of four, working out of my home studio just outside the Twin Cities.
 Besides painting, I also teach fun workshops and private lessons.